Deforming spaces of m-jets of hypersurfaces singularities: Introduction

 In \cite{Ley14} it was obtained that if $V$ is a Pham-Briekson hypersurface defined by an irreducible polynomial $\f$, and $W\rightarrow \spec \KK[[s]]$ is a $\Gamma(\f)$-deformation (see Section \ref{se:new-def}) then $W$ induces a deformation of $\red{(V_m)}$ (for more details see Theorem \ref{th:pham-bri}).
 In this article we will generalize this result.\\

 Let $V\subset \AF_{\KK}^{n+1}$ be a hypersurface, and $S$ is a finite type $\KK$-scheme.
-In this article we will consider an Embedded deformation of $V\subset \AF_{\KK}^{n+1}$ over $S$ which admits a Simultaneous Embedded Resolution (see Section \ref{sec:Hip-Gen}), and we prove that this deformation induces a deformation of the scheme $\red{(V_m)}$ (see Theorem \ref{th:flat-mjet}).\\
+In this article we will consider an Embedded deformation of $V\subset \AF_{\KK}^{n+1}$ over $S$ which admits a Simultaneous Embedded Resolution (see Section \ref{sec:Hip-Gen}), and we prove that this deformation induces a deformation of the scheme $V_m$ (see Theorems \ref{th:flat-mjet} and \ref{th:flat-mjet2}).\\

 An example of an Embedded Deformation which admits a Simultaneous Embedded Resolution is the following: Let $V\subset \AF_{\KK}^{n+1}$ be the hypersurface defined by an irreducible polynomial $\f$ non degenerate with respect to the Newton boundary $\FN{\f}$.
 In addition we will suppose that $V$ has at most one isolated singularity in the ``origin'' of $\AF_{\KK}^{n+1}$, and that $V$ does not contain orbits of the torus $T:=(\KK^{\star})^{n+1}$ of dimension greater than or equal to $1$.
 So a $\Gamma(\f)$-deformation of $V$ admits a Simultaneous Embedded Resolution.\\